 However, this is a very technically complex area and careful planning needs to be undertaken as soon as share option plans are being considered for implementation in the UK.
-This would include granting stock options to UK based employees, irrespective of the corporate structure or business presence in the UK.

 What benefits should we provide our employees?

 The UK has a very comprehensive range of compensation and benefit options available for companies to offer their employees.